NikolayLV/NikolayLV/README.md

 I am a FrontEnd Developer from Ukraine, but my goal - to be a FullStack.

-- :telescope: I’m not working now, but i do a lot to improve my skills.
+- :telescope: I’m QA Engineer.

 - :seedling: Exploring Technical Content Writing.